 Applications for these extensions can be completed online.
-UK Visa and Citizenship Application Centres (UKVCAS) and Service and Support Centres (SSCs) have now reopened after being temporarily closed.
+Certain UK Visa and Citizenship Application Centres (UKVCAS) and Service and Support Centres (SSCs) have now reopened after being temporarily closed.
 However, only a limited number of appointments are available at present and only for existing customers.

 Some healthcare workers (both NHS and private) whose visa was due to expire before October 1, 2020 have received an extension of one year for both themselves and their families.